Brightline West: High Desert Corridor

+The High Desert Corridor is a proposed high-speed rail connection between Brightline West and California High-Speed Rail.
+It will connect Victor Valley station and Palmdale station.
+At Palmdale, passengers can connect to the existing Metrolink service or continue into Los Angeles using California High-Speed Rail's tracks.

-Right of way agreements
+Right-of-way agreements

-The company entered into an agreement to lease the state-owned Interstate 15 right-of-way between Las Vegas and Victor Valley from California Department of Transportation (Caltrans), in June 2020.
+In June 2020, the company entered into an agreement to lease the state-owned Interstate 15 right-of-way between Las Vegas and Victor Valley from Caltrans.
 The 50-year lease is in the amount of $842,000 per year starting in 2020, adjusted according to the consumer price index every three years.
 A similar agreement for the Apple Valley to Rancho Cucamonga segment was signed in March 2023.

-Brightline entered into a memorandum of understanding (MOU) with the San Bernardino County Transportation Authority in 2020 for the spur between Apple Valley to Rancho Cucamonga as it provided connectivity within the Inland Empire.
+Brightline entered into a memorandum of understanding (MOU) with the San Bernardino County Transportation Authority in 2020 for the spur between Apple Valley to Rancho Cucamonga, as it provided connectivity within the Inland Empire.
 Metrolink also approved a MOU to study the links to the Rancho Cucamonga and Palmdale Metrolink stations.
-A MOU was signed in October 2021 with the California State Transportation Agency, Caltrans, and California High-Speed Rail Authority for the use of 48 miles within Interstate 15 to Rancho Cucamonga.
+A MOU was signed in October 2021 with the California State Transportation Agency (CalSTA), Caltrans, and California High-Speed Rail Authority, for the use of 48 miles within Interstate 15 to Rancho Cucamonga.

+Environmental impact

+The Brightline West project underwent detailed federal and state environmental reviews led by the Federal Railroad Administration (FRA) and Caltrans.
+The final Environmental Impact Statement (EIS) was approved in July 2023, determining that the rail line would not cause significant adverse impacts with appropriate mitigation measures.